seehorne/GetGrinnected/docs/android/settings.md

 ## Notifications

 - You can modify the number of minutes before an event you will be sent a notification.
+  - This currently does not have an impact on actual notification timings.
+(UNDER CONSTRUCTION :building_construction:)

 ## Log out or delete account